tecnico-distsys/example_grpc/contract/README.md

-# gRPC example contract
+# gRPC testing contract

-This small library contains the protocol buffers (`protobuf`) of the Hello World gRPC application.
+This small library contains the protocol buffers (`protobuf`) of the baseline testing gRPC application.

 The interface is shared by the server, that implements it, and by the client, that needs it to make remote calls.